-As you might expect, there are plenty of pros and cons to advertising on mobile apps.
+As you might expect, advertising on mobile apps has plenty of pros and cons.
 So, these are the main issues to bear in mind with in-app mobile ads.

 Pro: Audience and exposure

-From the figures above, it’s obvious that the volume of traffic justifies placing your display ad within a mobile app.
+From the figures above, it’s obvious that the traffic volume justifies placing your display ad within a mobile app.

-In fact in 2017 mobile users spent 87% of their time using digital media in apps, as opposed to just 13% browsing the web.
-Granted, a lot of these apps were the popular social media platforms, established shopping apps and music/video apps.
+In fact, in 2017, mobile users spent 87% of their time using digital media in apps, as opposed to just 13% browsing the web.
+Granted, a lot of these apps were popular social media platforms, established shopping apps, and music/video apps.

 Con: Accidental clicks

-If you’ve ever used an app with ads embedded on it, you’ll know that it can be a double edged sword.
-On one hand, it makes the app free, and with good placement, you might not even be aware of the presence of ads in mobile apps.
+If you’ve ever used an app with ads embedded in it, you’ll know that it can be a double-edged sword.
+On the one hand, it makes the app free, and with good placement, you might not even be aware of the presence of ads in mobile apps.

 Put simply, some apps make it really easy to click ads accidentally.
-For the app developer, this can be a great benefit as they’ll get a payout for each ad click.
+This can be a great benefit for the app developer as they’ll get a payout for each ad click.

-For the advertiser, this increases the amount of invalid clicks, or non-genuine engagement.
+For the advertiser, this increases the number of invalid clicks or non-genuine engagement.
 And, those invalid clicks don’t always get spotted or refunded by the ad platform either.

 Pro: Growing marketing segment

-And with this huge market comes plenty of opportunity to target a diverse demographic.
+And with this huge market comes plenty of opportunities to target a diverse demographic.

 Con: Trust issues

 And that isn’t the only problem with trust in mobile apps.
 A recent discovery found that apps on the iOS platform have been susceptible to click fraud and ad fraud, thanks to rogue code in an SDK (software development kit).
-It’s thought that this has affected thousands of apps, which have been downloaded billions of times.
+It’s thought that this has affected thousands of apps that have been downloaded billions of times.

-And, in 2020, there have been several high profile cases of click fraud (specifically click injection) affecting apps.
-The best known of these is the Tekya malware, which is thought to affect mostly games aimed at children.
+And in 2020, there have been several high-profile cases of click fraud (specifically click injection) affecting apps.
+The best known is the Tekya malware, which is thought to mostly affect games aimed at children.